josevnz/home_nmap/tutorial/README.md

 ![](file://nmap_scan_rpt_noadvisories.png)

 If you notice, the 'Advisories' column is left completely empty.
-One thing I will show you to do is how you can use the [NIST cybersecurity website search engine](https://www.nist.gov/cybersecurity) to populate the missing advisories, by passing the CPE that have version information to avoid false positives.
+Will use the [NIST cybersecurity website search engine](https://www.nist.gov/cybersecurity) to populate the missing advisories, by passing the CPE that have _version information_ to avoid false positives.

 We use [requests](https://github.com/psf/requests) to help us with the HTTP communication: